sulisulisulwan/tetris/README.md

       - Once all 15 used up,
         - Tetrimino touching no surface below can still be moved around
         - Tetrimino touching surface locks down immediately
     - Counter resets to 15 if the Tetrimino falls below the surface.

-    UNLESS:

 X Refactor HoldQueue and NextQueue to act as static classes